electricui/electricui-embedded/README.md

 typedef struct
 {
 	unsigned internal	: 1;
-	unsigned customType : 1;
 	unsigned reqACK		: 1;
 	unsigned reserved	: 1;
 	unsigned type		: 4;
 } euiHeader_t;
 `

-Currently, the customType bit is not exposed to the developer, and essentially acts as a modifier on the 16-type limit.

 ### Handling Types